 1. Pure titanium is composed of about 99% titanium.
-Traces of other metals such as nickel, aluminium and vanadium are found even in commercially pure titanium due to the production process [7,12,19,20].
+Traces of other metals such as nickel, chromium, cobalt and aluminium are found even in commercially pure titanium due to the production process [7,12,19,20].

 2. The titanium alloy most commonly used in implants is Ti-Al6-V4.